 Jacobs really got into the project, allowing his beard to grow unshorn and, for a few months, walking around in a white robe and sandals.
 You don't have to imagine how that went over with the TSA screeners at the airport, because I asked him.
 We also discussed how his wife reacted to all of this, including the hut he built in their living room.
 That didn't stop him from going forth and multiplying, as he and his wife begat twins.

-With "The Amazing Race" about to start its 12th season (Sunday night on CBS-TV), Phil Keoghan was back on my KMOX show today to talk about what we can expect this year.
+With "The Amazing Race" about to start its 12th season, Phil Keoghan was back on my show today to talk about what we can expect this year.

 We talked about the teams (including the dating goths from Kentucky who wear pink), the couples who somehow believe going on The Race will help patch up problems in their relationships, the locations (some new ones this year), and how the producers have ramped up the pressure of the roadblocks and detours.